-VANCOUVER, July 9, 2013 /CNW/ - NovaCopper Inc. (TSX, NYSE-MKT: NCQ) ("NovaCopper" or "the Company") today announced the results of the second quarter ended May 31, 2013.
+VANCOUVER, July 9, 2014 /CNW/ - NovaCopper Inc. (TSX, NYSE-MKT: NCQ) ("NovaCopper" or "the Company") announces its financial results for the second quarter ended May 31, 2014.
 Details of the Company's financial results are contained in the unaudited consolidated financial statements and Management's Discussion and Analysis which will be available on the Company's website at www.novacopper.com, on SEDAR at www.sedar.com and on EDGAR at www.sec.gov.
 All amounts are in United States dollars unless otherwise stated.

 Second Quarter Financial Results